A CLOSER LOOK: Animal shelter officials make policy of not adopting out dangerous dogs

 However, very few of the dogs that come through Fayetteville Animal Services are dangerous, according to Lentz.

 Fayetteville Animal Services took in 1,291 dogs last year.
-Twenty of those dogs were euphanized and only nine were euphanized for being “temperamentally unsound,” Lentz said.
+Twenty of those dogs were euthanized and only nine were euthanized for being “temperamentally unsound,” Lentz said.

 All dogs that arrive at Fayetteville Animals Services undergo an evaluation process in which staff members take notes on a dog’s behavior.
 Dogs that are not lost and returned to their home become Fayetteville Animal Services property.